SyncfusionExamples/Save-and-load-report-from-SQL-database-to-blazor-pivot-table/README.md

-# Save and load report form SQL Server Database to a Blazor Pivot Table
+# Save and load report from SQL Server Database to a Blazor Pivot Table

 This article shows how to use Microsoft SqlClient to save and load reports from a SQL Server database and load them into the Syncfusion Blazor Pivot Table at run time.